 She’s so over clowns.
-SUICIDE SQUAD breakout star Harley Quinn is back, and this time she’s bringing a few superheroes along with her.
-Our favorite antihero returns in BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN), coming to theatres early in 2020.
+SUICIDE SQUAD breakout star Harley Quinn is back, and this time she’s bringing a few new heroes along with her.
+Our favorite unpredictable antihero returns in BIRDS OF PREY (AND THE FANTABULOUS EMANCIPATION OF ONE HARLEY QUINN), coming to theatres in February.

-In BIRDS OF PREY, Harley joins forces with three very different characters, Black Canary, Huntress and Renee Montoya, to take on Black Mask, a villain with a tight grip on Gotham City.
+In BIRDS OF PREY, Harley joins forces with three very different characters, Black Canary, Huntress and Renee Montoya, to take on Black Mask, a villain who dreams of having a tight grip on Gotham City.
 As DC's new superhero adventure flies towards theatres, let's take a look at everything we know about BIRDS OF PREY.

 One of the most interesting aspects about this movie is the BIRDS OF PREY director: Cathy Yan.
 The filmmaker was previously a journalist, having worked as a reporter for The Los Angeles Times and the Wall Street Journal prior to making films.
 In 2018, her feature film DEAD PIGS, which takes place in Shanghai, debuted at the Sundance Film Festival.
 Shortly after, Yan was hand-picked by Robbie to direct BIRDS OF PREY.

-Warner Bros. released the first full trailer for the film on October 1.
-It features Harley Quinn cutting ties with the Joker after what appears to be a serious confrontation.
+Warner Bros. released the first full trailer for the film on October 1, 2019, and the second major trailer on January 9, 2020.
+The first trailer features Harley Quinn cutting ties with the Joker after what appears to be a serious confrontation.
 She then meets Black Canary, a singer who’s looking to free herself from Gotham’s criminal underworld.
 The footage also shows Harley protecting Cassandra Cain and teaming up with Huntress, Renee Montoya and Black Canary to fight the gangster Roman Sionis and his enforcer, Victor Zsasz.

-More than anything else, the trailer showcases the movie’s unique tone.
-It combines Harley Quinn’s unstable nature with the classic elements we expect from a comic book movie: flashy action, ruthless villains and plenty of superheroes.
+More than anything else, both trailers showcase the movie’s unique tone.
+They combine Harley Quinn’s unstable nature with the classic elements we expect from a comic book movie: flashy action, ruthless villains and plenty of superheroes.

 In the film, Harley Quinn forms an alliance with two vigilantes, Black Canary and Huntress, and also teams up with Gotham City detective Renee Montoya (Rosie Perez).
 Their goal is to protect young Cassandra Cain (Ella Jay Basco) from a guy named Roman Sionis.
 Batman fans know him better as Black Mask, a vicious crime boss who has claimed Gotham City as his turf.
 With Ewan McGregor in the role and from his appearance in the trailer, we expect Sionis to be a magnetic, compelling figure.